Who Pays for Divorce?

 This is a question that lots of people ask our Divorce Solicitors and the answer is that it depends.

 Usually the person who starts divorce proceedings will be the one to pay the Court fees to start the divorce.
-The Court fee cost is currently £550 but if you are on a low income you might get help with the Court fees.
+If you are on a low income you might get help with the Court fees.
 You can find out more on HM Courts and Tribunals Service website.
 You can search for the Guide using the form number - EX160A.

 However, once you receive the paperwork from the Court, you have a number of options.
 If you want to agree with the divorce, you complete the paperwork and send it back and you won’t need to pay anything towards the Court fees.

 But if you don’t agree with the divorce, you need to complete the paperwork which asks you why you are defending the divorce.
-Once you have done this, you will need to send it back with a payment of a £245.
-This is your Court fee.
+Once you have done this, you will need to send it back with A Court fee.
 You could get help with the Court fee in some circumstances.
 Look for the Guide using EX160A on the HM Courts and Tribunals Service website.

 Your final option is to start divorce proceedings yourself.
 If you decide to do this, you must pay the court fee and file the correct forms with the Court.

 The details above clearly sets out the Court fees payable in all circumstances when you get divorced.
 This does not cover Solicitor’s fees though.
 Getting legal advice from a Divorce Solicitor before you start divorce proceedings will help you to be clear about your options and your rights.

 Using a Divorce Solicitor vs DIY Divorce

 There are many different approaches to getting a divorce.
 Some people manage the divorce without the help of a Divorce Solicitor.
 This means they avoid paying any additional legal costs other than those required by the Court.